Is it OK to feed squirrels?

 How do squirrels go down trees so easily?

 Tree squirrels can move fast and nimbly all around a tree, even headfirst going down.
 What keeps them from falling?
 It isn’t their sharp claws, although they’re important.
-It’s their double-jointed ankles — they can turn their back feet completely around, allowing them to cling with their sharp back claws no matter what direction they’re moving in.
+It’s their double-jointed ankles — they can turn their back feet completely around, allowing them to cling with their sharp back claws no matter what direction they’re heading.

 Can squirrels swim?